TileDB-Inc/TileDB-Py/doc/source/python-api.rst

    import tiledb

+Arrays may be opened with the ``tiledb.open`` function:

+.. autofunction:: tiledb.open

 There is also a submodule ``libtiledb`` which contains the necessary bindings to the underlying TileDB native library.
 Most of the time you will not need to interact with ``tiledb.libtiledb`` unless you need native-library specific information, e.g. the version number:

 .. code-block:: python